Southland Christian Church (Lexington, Kentucky)

 Southland Christian Church is an evangelical Christian church based in Kentucky, US.

 Overview

 The church is located in an unincorporated area of Jessamine County, Kentucky, just outside Lexington.
 The main campus is at Nicholasville.
-The church has four additional campuses.
+The church has four additional campuses in Richmond, Georgetown, Lexington, and Danville, Kentucky.

 The church is associated with the Christian churches and churches of Christ.
-Its current Senior Pastor, Jon Weece, came to the church as a teaching pastor in 2000, and became Lead Follower in 2003.
+Scott Nickell became Senior Pastor in 2026.
+He stepped into the role following the retirement of Jon Weece, who concluded 26 years of faithful ministry at Southland that same year.

 Size and facility

 Southland Christian Church is considered a megachurch.
-It is one of Kentucky's largest churches, averaging over 12,000 in attendance per weekend in 10 services - two in Nicholasville, two in Lexington, two at Danville, two at Georgetown and two at Richmond.
+It is one of Kentucky's largest churches, averaging over 12,000 in attendance per weekend in 10 services - three in Nicholasville, two in Lexington, two at Danville, three at Georgetown, and three at Richmond.

-The church has several ministries, including Helping Through Him (an on-site warehouse at the Nicholasville campus), care, outreach and creative arts.
+The church has several ministries, including Helping Through Him (an on-site donation-based warehouse at the Nicholasville campus), care, outreach, Dollar Club, Jesus Prom, and more.